 Painted Canyon Trail and Nature Trail

 These two trails start in the same area and help showcase some of the beautiful badlands.
 The trail names come from the layers of sediment that make up the badland structures.
-The Nature Trail is great for folks who want a quick introduction without the stress.
-The Nature Trail is about 1 mile and takes about 30 minutes to complete.
-For those who want more of a challenge and get closer to the badlands, the Canyon Trail covers over 4 miles (out and back) and takes about 2 hrs. to finish.
+The Nature Trail is excellent for folks who want a quick introduction without the stress.

 Wind Canyon Trail

-For those looking for an easy but lovely trail, Wind Canyon is a short 0.5 mile loop with lovely views over the Little Missouri River.
+For those looking for an easy but lovely trail, Wind Canyon is a short 0.5-mile loop with beautiful views over the Little Missouri River.
 The trail is easily accessed from the north side of the loop road.

 Wildlife in Theodore Roosevelt National Park

-Before coming to Theodore Roosevelt NP I had no idea the diversity of wildlife in the national park.
-But there is ample opportunity to view wildlife and you’ll likely see quite a few, including a multitude of Bison and Prairie Dogs.
+Before coming to Theodore Roosevelt National Park, I had no idea the diversity of wildlife in the national park.
+But there is ample opportunity to view wildlife, and you’ll likely see quite a few, including a multitude of Bison and Prairie Dogs.
 Below are some of the animals you may encounter in the park.

 Bison

 Today, Theodore Roosevelt has about 600 bison divided between the two parks.
 The parks limit about 200 – 400 Bison for the South Unit and about 100 – 300 Bison in the North Unit.
-Rangers strictly controls the bison to prevent cross breeding with cows that can make them susceptible to respiratory diseases.
+Rangers strictly control the bison to prevent cross-breeding with cows, which can make them susceptible to respiratory diseases.

 Black-tailed Prairie Dogs